FrontFeodot/task-manager-backend/README.md

 ## Overview

-The backend of the application is powered by Express and leverages MongoDB for data storage with mongoose as the Object Data Modeling (ODM) layer.
+This repository contains a backend part of the Task-Manager project.
+The application is powered by Express and leverages MongoDB for data storage with mongoose as the Object Data Modeling (ODM) layer.
 This RESTful API handles all core functionalities, including creating and editing boards, columns, and tasks, while securely managing user authentication.
 With a focus on performance and scalability, the server-side implementation ensures robust data handling and provides a solid foundation for future expansions and integrations.

 ### Features